 What is important now?

 Even though the transition periods have been postponed, that does not mean that manufacturers can now rest.
 Considering that the conformity assessment has been requested for only 8,120 products so far, there may be another backlog.
 This number does not even represent half of the 21,376 medical devices that have been approved for the market under the Active Implantable Medical Devices Directive and the Medical Devices Directive.
-Although the capacities of the notified bodies have been increasing and will increase by non-legislative measures and the 26 outstanding notified bodies will presumably be accredited soon, the deadlines of the transition periods are nevertheless tight.
+Although the capacities of the notified bodies have been increasing and will increase by non-legislative measures.
+However, the 26 outstanding notified bodies will presumably be accredited soon, while deadlines of the transition periods are tight nevertheless.